token2/fido2unpluglock/README.md

 ## TO-DO

-- A feature (or separate 'management' app) that will create a systray icon context menu allowing to see if the t2lock.exe is running and allowing to quit it more conveniently.
+- A feature (or separate 'management' app) that will create a systray icon context menu allowing to see if the t2lock.exe is running and allowing you to quit it more conveniently.
+- An option to give a choice to log off in addition to lock the workstation
 - Make sure the exe cannot be launched twice